6 Reasons to Invest in an Ionizer Air Purifier (March 2024 update)

 1. Air purifier struggles with large particles

 There is nothing wrong with choosing an air ioniser to purify the air in your home.
-Some come with an ionizer fan that will draw impurities away from the room, making it easier to clean up when no pollutants settle on surfaces.
+Some come with an ioniser fan that will draw impurities away from the room, making it easier to clean up when no pollutants settle on surfaces.
 However, an air ioniser has its limitations when it comes to filtering out the big-sized pollutants that negatively affect our health.
 This includes particles like dander, dust, and pollen.

-2. Air ionizer cannot remove odour
+2. Air ioniser cannot remove odour

 Also, an air ioniser is ineffective in dealing with bad odour, noxious gases, and volatile organic compounds or chemicals released by paints, adhesives, and cleaning supplies.
 It is only a temporary solution for air purification, but it will not deal extensively with all the sources of indoor pollution in your home.